piotrkulpinski/kulpinski.dev/src/content/posts/2025-year-in-review.md

 ---
 pubDate: 2025-12-30
 title: "2025: A Year in Review"
-description: "Reflecting on a year of growing side projects, hitting 1M visitors at OpenAlternative, $20k revenue with Dirstarter, and embracing AI-assisted coding."
+description: "Reflecting on a year of growing side projects, hitting 1M visitors and $57k revenue at OpenAlternative, $22k with Dirstarter, and embracing AI-assisted coding."
 tags: ["year-in-review", "side-projects", "personal"]
 image: ./images/2025-year-in-review.webp
 ---